 - Release Year: 2016

-The opening scene from this movie is enough to make any gore enthusiast flinch.
+The opening scene in Tag is enough to make any gore enthusiast flinch.
 The movie begins with a gust of wind decapitating a school bus full of school kids, except one.

 The remainder of the movie follows the lone survivor as she struggles to survive amidst the chaos and increasingly wacky and violent scenes.